bogamie/bogamie.github.io/_posts/Computer Architecture/2024-10-30-computer-architecture-3.md

 > =     0000 0000 0000 0000 0000 0000 0000 0001 = 1
 > </code><button class="copy" type="button" aria-label="Copy code to clipboard"><i class="fa-regular fa-clone"></i></button></pre>

-## a.
-Overflow

-&nbsp;&nbsp; Recall that overflows occurs when the result from an operation cannot be represented with the available hardware, in this case a 32-bit word.
-When can overflow occur in addition?
-When adding operands with different signs, overflow cannot occur.
-The reason is the sum must be no larger than one of the operands.
-For example, -10 +4 = -6.

-&nbsp;&nbsp; Overflow occurs when adding operands with the same sign.
-For example, whe